LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-- Add new route keep for cross-type listing pages
+- Add new route key for cross-type listing pages
 - export method for getting sample types and rowIds from a transactionAuditId

 ### version 2.348.1